-- A clear and accurate description of the material, products, or services to be procured as well as a detailed budget and timeline. - Provisions that allow for administrative, contractual, or legal remedies in instances where subcontractors violate or breach contract terms, and provide for such sanctions and penalties as may be appropriate. - Provisions for termination by the Recipient, including termination procedures and the basis for settlement, and language conforming to the "Termination" provision related to Executive Order N-6-22 - Russia Sanctions. - Language conforming to the "Nondiscrimination" provision in this Agreement.
+- A clear and accurate description of the material, products, or services to be procured as well as a detailed budget and timeline. - Provisions that allow for administrative, contractual, or legal remedies in instances where subcontractors violate or breach contract terms, and provide for such sanctions and penalties as may be appropriate. - Provisions for termination by the Recipient, including termination procedures and the basis for settlement, and language conforming to the "Termination" provision related to Executive Order N-6-22 - Russia Sanctions. - Language conforming to the "Nondiscrimination" provision in this Agreement. - The Standard of Performance provisions specified in this Agreement. - Retention of Records provisions specified in this Agreement. - Audits provisions specified in this Agreement. - "Publications- Legal Statements on Reports" provisions specified in this Agreement - Language conforming to the "Travel and Per Diem" provision in this Agreement - Language conforming to the "Equipment" provision in this Agreement. - Language conforming to the "Indemnification" provision in this Agreement. - Language conforming to the "Change in Business" provision in this Agreement. - Language conforming to the "Receipt of Confidential Information and Personal Information" provision in this Agreement. - Public Work -- Payment of Prevailing Wages Generally Required by Law provisions in this Agreement. - Assembly Bill 841 (2020) provision specified in this Agreement. - Conflicts of Interest provision specified in this Agreement. - Survival of the following provisions: - Retention of Records provisions specified in this Agreement. - Audits provisions specified in this Agreement.

-- The Standard of Performance provisions specified in this Agreement. - Retention of Records provisions specified in this Agreement. - Audits provisions specified in this Agreement. - Language conforming to the "Indemnification" provision in this Agreement. - Language conforming to the "Receipt of Confidential Information and Personal Information" provision in this Agreement. - Public Work -- Payment of Prevailing Wages Generally Required by Law provisions in this Agreement. - Assembly Bill 841 (2020) provision specified in this Agreement.
+- Language conforming to the "Equipment" provision in this Agreement. - Language conforming to the "Indemnification" provision in this Agreement. - Language conforming to the "Receipt of Confidential Information and Personal Information" provision in this Agreement.